Integrating multiple databases#

 print(schema.as_cfg())

-ROOT -> GROUP::Album GROUP::Artist GROUP::Categories GROUP::Customer GROUP::Customers GROUP::Employee GROUP::Employees GROUP::Genre GROUP::Invoice GROUP::InvoiceLine GROUP::MediaType GROUP::OrderDetails GROUP::Orders GROUP::Playlist GROUP::Products GROUP::Regions GROUP::Shippers GROUP::Suppliers GROUP::Territories GROUP::Track REL::Album<->Artist REL::Customer<->Employee REL::Employee<->Employee REL::EmployeeTerritories REL::Employees<->Employees REL::Invoice<->Customer REL::InvoiceLine<->Invoice REL::InvoiceLine<->Track REL::OrderDetails<->Orders REL::OrderDetails<->Products REL::Orders<->Customers REL::Orders<->Employees REL::Orders<->Shippers REL::PlaylistTrack REL::Products<->Categories REL::Products<->Suppliers REL::Territories<->Regions REL::Track<->Album REL::Track<->Genre REL::Track<->MediaType;
+ROOT -> GROUP::Album GROUP::Artist GROUP::Categories GROUP::Customer GROUP::Customers GROUP::Employee GROUP::Employees GROUP::Genre GROUP::Invoice GROUP::InvoiceLine GROUP::MediaType GROUP::Order_Details GROUP::Orders GROUP::Playlist GROUP::Products GROUP::Regions GROUP::Shippers GROUP::Suppliers GROUP::Territories GROUP::Track REL::Album<->Artist REL::Customer<->Employee REL::Employee<->Employee REL::EmployeeTerritories REL::Employees<->Employees REL::Invoice<->Customer REL::InvoiceLine<->Invoice REL::InvoiceLine<->Track REL::Order_Details<->Orders REL::Order_Details<->Products REL::Orders<->Customers REL::Orders<->Employees REL::Orders<->Shippers REL::PlaylistTrack REL::Products<->Categories REL::Products<->Suppliers REL::Territories<->Regions REL::Track<->Album REL::Track<->Genre REL::Track<->MediaType;

 REL::EmployeeTerritories -> GROUP::Employees GROUP::Territories;